• Skip to main content

 • Always cut liver in tiny chunks about ½ inch and of equal size for even and quick cooking.

-• Always make sure the liver eaten is of a healthy animal that was not exposed to toxin as the liver also filters all body toxins.
+• Always make sure the liver eaten is of a healthy animal that was not exposed to toxins as the liver also filters all body toxins.

 Hope to find the most interesting and helpful.
 Please share your opinion in a comment.
 Happy Cooking!